-“How about creating Heritage Day to celebrate our identity, our culture, our music, our food, our languages, our social groups, our land, and our wildlife.
+He said the country could have national Heritage Day to celebrate its identity, our culture, our music, our food, our languages, our social groups, our land, and our wildlife.

 “In short aspects or things that speak to us as a people and are relevant to our context or settings; Family Day to encourage the cultivation of values at a family level because a family that has decent values produces a decent community, a decent nation; and Common Man’s Day to remind us of the plight of our fellow citizens who continue to lack access to water, food, shelter, education and health?”, he wondered.

-And Dr Sishuwa commended Lewanika for writing the book, emphasising the need for Zambians to debate in written and spoken form.
+And Dr Sishuwa commended Lewanika for writing the book, emphasizing the need for Zambians to debate in written and spoken form.

-He added that Lewanika’s book makes an important contribution to the production of a diverse and usable postcolonial history.
+He added that Lewanika’s book made an important contribution to the production of a diverse and usable postcolonial history.

 Meanwhile, electoral expert McDonald Chipenzi said that there is need to promote cultural diversity and that one of the importance of doing so is that the society becomes richer when it gains understanding of the environment around us as well as understanding issues to do with political, cultural, social and economic factors.

 The historian said cultural diversity helps people to tolerate each other and that different cultural groups would not suggest anything that would demean other cultural group’s values.